ccp5UK/dl-poly/documentation/source/UserManual/construction_and_execution/construction.rst

    :cite:`smith-gui`.

 #.
 To run the executable for the first time you require the files
-   CONTROL, FIELD and CONFIG; and possibly a few tabulated files (TABLE, TABEAM, etc.).
+   CONTROL, FIELD and CONFIG; and possibly a few tabulated files (TABVDW, TABEAM, etc.).
 These must be present in the directory from which the program is executed.
 (See Section :ref:`The INPUT Files<input-files>` for the description of the input files.)